-In order to understand how the neocortex processes sensory information it is important to investigate what the major elements of the neural circuitry are and what streams of information they receive.
-Two major subtypes of pyramidal projecting neurons in the Layer 5 of the mammalian neocortex are thin-tufted regular spiking neurons which project intratelencephalically and thick-tufted intrinsic bursting neurons that project to subcortical regions.
-In this study, we labeled the two projecting classes in the mouse primary auditory cortex (A1) by retrograde injection of beads into the contralateral A1 and ipsilateral inferior colicullus.
-To study the long-range afferents of the labeled cortico-cortical (CCORT) and cortico-collicular (CCOL) neurons, we optogenetically activated channelrhodopsin-positive colossal and thalamic fibers and recorded direct excitatory and feedforward inhibitory synaptic responses onto the two classes of neurons.
-We have discovered that CCOL and CCORT cells receive significantly different levels of excitatory input from thalamus and contralateral A1, and the afferent fibers engage strong feedforward inhibitory drive onto CCORT but not CCOL neurons.
-The disynaptic inhibition recruits local fast-spiking, parvalbumin-positive interneurons that preferentially target CCORT neurons.
+Auditory information enters mammalian neocortex through thalamus.
+Primary auditory (A1) cortices then projects contralaterally onto each other.
+We addressed the role of each input by expressing light-activated membrane protein, channelrhodopsin, in contralateral A1 and ipsilateral thalamus.
+We labeled the two projecting classes of neurons by njecting beads into the contralateral ACx and ipsilateral inferior colicullus or thalamus.
+To study the long-range afferents of the labeled RS and IB neurons, we optogenetically activated channelrhodopsin-positive colossal and thalamic fibers and recorded direct excitatory and feedforward inhibitory synaptic responses onto the two classes of neurons.
+We have discovered that CCOL and CCORT cells receive significantly different levels of excitatory input from thalamus and contralateral A1.
 These differences in local and long-range circuitry involving the two classes of Layer 5 projecting pyramidal neurons suggest that the latter participate in processing of different streams of sensory information.